 They also come with upgraded, large consoles and are priced right in that sweet spot for quality home treadmills.

 In other words, the Commercial treadmills are legit.

-Anyway, there used to be 3 treadmills in this series, but these days there are really only 2, the 1750 and the 2450 (although you might still be able to find the older 2950).
+Anyway, there used to be more treadmills in this series, but these days there are really only 3 – the 1250, 1750 and the 2450 (although you might still be able to find the older 2950).